bambinos/formulae/docs/index.rst

 Dependencies
 ============
-formulae requires a working Python interpreter (3.7+) and the libraries NumPy, SciPy and Pandas with versions specified in the (see `requirements.txt <https://github.com/bambinos/formulae/blob/master/requirements.txt>`_ for version information).
+formulae requires a working Python interpreter (3.7+) and the libraries NumPy, SciPy and pandas with versions specified in the (see `requirements.txt <https://github.com/bambinos/formulae/blob/master/requirements.txt>`_ for version information).

 Installation
 ============